chromatic-protocol/docs/docs/contracts/reference/core/interfaces/ICLBToken.md

 function totalSupply(uint256 id) external view returns (uint256)
 ```

-_Retrieves the total supply of tokens for a given token ID._
+_Total amount of tokens in with a given id._

 | Name | Type | Description |
 | ---- | ---- | ----------- |